darcy-framework/darcy-docs/getting_started/darcy_fundamentals.md

 > If you're coming from Selenium WebDriver, this is a little bit different than how WebDriver works out of the box.
 A single driver refers to only one window or frame at a time, but it may switch to different ones.
 In **darcy**, a browser or frame reference will always point to the same browser or frame, and this will never change.
 When you need to interact with a new window, you will find it and get a reference to it.
 Now you will have two references to two different windows.

 Contexts are generally what define the type of application you're working with.
 If you're automating a web application, your context is a browser (or frame).
 If you're automating an Android app, your context is an application in the Android operating system.
-What all contexts have in common is that they can lookup references to elements or other contexts, but beyond that they will have general specific API's depending on what a user can typicall do with them.
+What all contexts have in common is that they can lookup references to elements or other contexts, but beyond that they will have general specific API's depending on what a user can typically do with them.

 ## Tying them together